 Explore South Africa from the most indulgent lap of luxury, from Cape Town to the Greater Kruger, Garden Route to the winelands.

-Guests are met upon arrival at O R Tambo International Airport in Johannesburg.
-The Jacaranda City (Pretoria) is the starting point of the 16 Day Grand South African Tour.
+Guests are met upon arrival at O.R.
+Tambo International Airport in Johannesburg.
+The Jacaranda City (Pretoria) is the focus of this excursion.
 Pretoria is so named for the thousands of Jacaranda trees which line its streets.
 In the middle of spring, the trees are in full bloom and the city is transformed into a purple wonderland.
 The agenda for the tour of the city's highlights will include a visit to the Union Buildings, which, due to its setting against the slopes of Meintjieskop, affords a commanding view of the city.
 The buildings currently house the office of the South African president.
-The building was designed by the famous British architect Sir Herbert Baker, and is regarded as one of the country's architectural masterpieces.
-Other areas of interest include the Voortrekker Monument, which bears testament to a nation's pioneering spirit, and the period museum commonly known as Melrose House.
+The building was designed by the famous British architect Sir Herbert Baker and is regarded as one of the country's architectural masterpieces.
+Other areas of interest include the Voortrekker Monument, which bears testament to a nation's pioneering spirit and the period museum commonly known as Melrose House.
 The significance of Melrose House is that it is the location where the Anglo-Boer War officially ended with the signing of the Treaty of Vereeniging in 1902.

 The afternoon takes the group to the east of Pretoria and the town of Cullinan, where the world's largest diamond was discovered in 1905.
 This great diamond weighed in at an incredible 3106 carats in the rough.
 It was transformed by the Asscher Brothers in Amsterdam to the magnificent stones which grace the British Crown Jewels today.
 A tour of the mine provides significant insight into the process of how these precious stones were formed under great pressure and heat, millions of years ago.
 The tour will also demonstrate the full mining process, including the cutting and polishing process.
 The visit to Cullinan Diamond Mine is followed by a transfer to your overnight destination.

-The day is devoted to gentle country pursuits on the magnificent 1 500-hectare estate.
+Your day is devoted to gentle country pursuits on the magnificent 1 500-hectare estate.
 The estate offers beautiful forest and river walks as well as walking trails into the nature reserve, where indigenous game abide in a mountain wilderness renowned for its bird life and prolific flowers.
-The estate is a haven for fly fishermen and, if you are so inclined, some time may be devoted to the pursuit of rainbow and golden trout in clear mountain streams.
+The estate is a haven for fly fishermen and, if you are so inclined, some time may be devoted to the pursuit of the rainbow and golden trout in clear mountain streams.
+Alternatively, unwind with a spa treatment, or explore the sleepy town of Dullstroom with is numerous galleries, chocolatiers, and antique stores.

 We leave behind Walkersons Estate as the tour makes its way to the heavily wooded eastern escarpment, where the scenic Long Tom Pass leads the way to the town of Sabie.
 The pass takes its name from the Long Tom Cannon, which still stands on a hill where the Boer forces held one of their last stands during the Anglo Boer War.
 The tour then travels on to Graskop, exploring some of the escarpment's many waterfalls.
 A stop is made en route at Berlin Falls with its sheer 80m drop before visiting the Mac Mac Falls.
-The tour then crosses the escarpment and descends into the Lowveld and the heart of South Africa's Big Five country, where Lion Sands is reached during the mid-afternoon.
-The late afternoon is devoted to a first open 4x4 safari in the Kruger wilderness.
+The tour then crosses the escarpment and descends into the Lowveld and the heart of South Africa's Big Five country , where the Sabi Sand Private Game Reserve is reached during the mid-afternoon.
+The late afternoon is devoted to a first open 4x4 safari in the wilderness of Greater Kruger National Park .
 The Greater Kruger National Park is home to the greatest diversity of different mammal species on the African continent and it is one of the world's largest and most important conservation areas.

 The town, ideally situated in a magnificent mountain valley, boasts a mild Mediterranean climate.
 The Stellenbosch Wine Route is the oldest, largest and probably the most visited of the Southwest Cape's wine routes.
 Many of the estates are very old, with their gabled, whitewashed Cape Dutch homesteads, rolling vineyards and shade-dappled grounds lovely beyond measure.
 We visit two of these fine estates where the art of wine-making in South Africa is experienced first-hand.
 A large variety of cultivars can be sampled and a specific cultivar which appeals to your palate is sure to be found.

-After breakfast, guests will be transferred to George Airport for a flight to Johannesburg, where they will be met and assisted in transferring to a flight back to their country of origin after a memorable - and grand! - tour of South Africa.
+After breakfast, guests will be transferred to George Airport for a flight to Johannesburg, where they will be met and assisted in transferring to a flight back to their country of origin after a memorable tour of South Africa.

 Our four star tours combine affordability with unforgettable adventure.